COVID-19 Announcement - SP Service Providers

 - Personnel coming via vehicles will have to be dropped off either at the Dover MRT Station driveway or Gate 1 drop-off area.
 You are not allowed to be dropped off inside campus.

-- Personnel who are parking in campus will have to enter via Gate 1, where you will be directed by the security personnel to stop your vehicle after the gantry.
+- Personnel who are parking in campus will have to enter via Gate 1 and use the left lane, where you will be directed by the security personnel to stop your vehicle after the gantry.
 You will have to do your ToS check in using the TT App and TT token and show their ToS Check-In pass on their mobile phone and and their staff card for verification by the security personnel, before you are allowed into campus.

 4 While in Campus